Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 Boosting Retail and eCommerce Sales with Customer Analytics

-The online browsing of e-commerce and retail businesses produces thousands of data volumes per minute.
+Online browsing by e-commerce and retail businesses generates thousands of data points per minute.

 Audiences are reaping the multiple benefits of these businesses, making life smoother for customers in the market.

-All products offered by retailers, such as apparel, furniture, food, and appliances, provide door-to-door service, ensuring a better buyer experience.
+All products offered by retailers, such as apparel, furniture, food, and appliances, are delivered door-to-door, ensuring a better buyer experience.

-A smoother experience encourages audiences to spend more, allowing eCommerce firms to generate sufficient revenue by offering customized experiences in the industry.
+A smoother experience encourages audiences to spend more, allowing eCommerce firms to generate sufficient revenue by offering customized experiences.

 The success of e-commerce businesses depends on how they cater to customer preferences.
 The eCommerce customer analytics help them grow their customer base.

 Retailers are slowly shifting to e-commerce for their items.
-They are making better decisions using customer analytics.
+They are making better decisions using customer data insights.

 By implementing customer analytics in e-commerce, they can achieve increased sales.